MoonlightTaVi/SampleRabbitMQ/README.md

 2. Java Spring code templates:

 - **Simple RabbitMQ configuration for Spring**: can be easily adapted for specific cases;
-- **Simple REST API**: includes a shared cross-origin for end-points and JSON validation;
+- **Simple REST API**: includes a common shared mapping for end-points and JSON validation;
 - **Simple Spring Shell command**: currently works in the script mode, serves as an interactive command line runner;
 - **Jakarta/Spring bean validation with custom annotations**: